-While solving the problems, students get immediate feedback and the opportunity to correct their wrong answers.
-At the end of the game, teachers and students can see a summary of the results for each task is displayed for both teachers and students to review.
+As students work through the problems, they receive instant feedback and the opportunity to correct any mistakes they make.
+At the end of each game, a summary of the results for each task is displayed for both teachers and students to review.